Vortex structure deformation of rotating Lifshitz Holographic Superconductors

-while the remaining ones imply $A_{y}^{(0)}(u,\vec{y})=0$.
+while the remaining ones imply $A_{y}^{(0)}(u,\vec{y})=0$ and where the prime notation refers to derivatives with respect to $u$.
 At this order, the scalar and the Maxwell fields are not coupled, as expected from expansion \eqref{eq:epsilon_expan}.
 These two equations can be decoupled and analytically integrated.
 The following regular solutions arise